-If a student withdraws from UIW pending disciplinary charges that may result in the student becoming ineligible to reenroll (i.e., suspension, expulsion) for a reason other than academic or financial, UIW will not end the disciplinary process until a final determination of responsibility is made.
-If, as a result of the disciplinary process, the student is ineligible to reenroll (for a reason other than an academic or financial), UIW shall include on the student 's transcript a notation stating that the student is ineligible to reenroll in the institution for a reason other than an academic or financial reason.
+If a student withdraws from UIW with pending disciplinary charges that may result in the student becoming ineligible to reenroll (i.e., suspension, expulsion) for a reason other than academic or financial, UIW will not end the disciplinary process until a final determination of responsibility is made.
+If, as a result of the disciplinary process, the student is ineligible to reenroll, UIW shall include a notation stating such on the student's transcript.